Bluetooth Technology Tutorial

-The Bluetooth SIG grew very rapidly, because by the end of 1998 it welcomed its 400th member.
+The history of Bluetooth shows the Bluetooth SIG grew very rapidly, because by the end of 1998 it welcomed its 400th member.

 The Bluetooth SIG also worked rapidly on the development of Bluetooth technology.
 Three months after the formation of the special interest group - it was not yet known as the Bluetooth SIG, the name Bluetooth was adopted.

 The following year the first full release of the standard occurred in July 1999.